Last Updated On November 14th, 2018

 This step depends on your operating system.
-However, the simplest method is to simply download the standalone application of Electrum for your corresponding OS.
+However, the simplest method is to simply download the standalone application for your corresponding OS.

-For example’s sake, we’ll be proceeding with a basic overview of how Electrum is used and configured on a Windows machine.
-Using the Standalone Executable available from the Electrum downloads section.
+For example’s sake, we’ll be proceeding with a basic overview of how it is used and configured on a Windows machine.
+Using the Standalone Executable available from the website’s downloads section.